gramster/gramster.github.io/content/post/github-reports.md

 ### Getting Open Issues and their Events

 The key piece to getting the data is the GraphQL query.
-An earlier version of my code used the REST API, but it is very ineffecient and requires many calls to get all the necessary data; with the API rate limiting that happens it can take hours to get all the data necessary.
+An earlier version of my code used the REST API, but it is very inefficient and requires many calls to get all the necessary data; with the API rate limiting that happens it can take hours to get all the data necessary.
 In contrast, the GraphQL approach takes only a few queries and can be done in minutes if not seconds.

 I'm not going to explain how to use GraphQL here; there are plenty of references for that.
 Suffice it to say that in our query, we want to get all the open issues for  a repo, and for each issue we want the number, title, timestamp when created, original author, and the subsequent timeline events if they are label, unlabel, or comment events.
 We need the label events to distinguish bugs from other issues, and for the comment events we want to know who commented and when.
 We limit to 100 timeline events which should be enough for most issues, while we get pagination continuation for the issues  themselves in case they can't be retrieved in a single call.
 The key subset of the query is :